 When your cilantro plant flowers and becomes coriander, you can harvest the seeds either for cooking (like in pho), or save them to plant more cilantro in the next seasons.

-Avocados are a tropical fruit, so if you have avocado trees, there’s a good chance you’re in a tropical or subtropical climate.
+These trees are tropical fruits, so if you have avocado trees, there’s a good chance you’re in a tropical or subtropical climate.
 With this in mind, I make sure to include companion plants that also do well in these hot and humid environments.

 Companion planting is a great way to not only save space but to gain many of the benefits that come along with practicing permaculture, such as increased pollination and fruit yields.